acend/kubernetes-basics-training/content/en/docs/07/_index.md

 The connection string our `example-web-python` application uses to connect to our new MariaDB, is a concatenated string from the values of the `mariadb` Secret.

-For the actual MariaDB host, you can either use the MariaDB Service's ClusterIP or DNS name as address.
+For the actual MariaDB host, you can either use the MariaDB Service's ClusterIP or DNS name as the address.
 All Services and Pods can be resolved by DNS using their name.

 The following commands sets the environment variables for the deployment configuration of the `example-web-python` application